Worth (film)

-Worth is a 2020 biographical film directed by Sara Colangelo from a screenplay by Max Borenstein and starring Michael Keaton, Amy Ryan, Stanley Tucci, Tate Donovan, Shunori Ramanathan, and Laura Benanti.
-The film depicts Kenneth Feinberg's handling of the September 11th Victim Compensation Fund.
-The picture had its world premiere at the Sundance Film Festival on January 24, 2020 and was exhibited in a limited theatrical release and on Netflix beginning September 3, 2021.
+Worth is a 2020 American biographical film written and co-produced by Max Borenstein and directed by Sara Colangelo.
+Based on the memoir by lawyer Kenneth Feinberg, the film depicts Feinberg's handling of the September 11th Victim Compensation Fund.
+It stars Michael Keaton, Stanley Tucci, Amy Ryan, Tate Donovan, Talia Balsam, and Laura Benanti.
+The film premiered at 2020 Sundance Film Festival on January 24, 2020, where it was acquired by Netflix and Higher Ground Productions.
+The film was given a limited theatrical release in the United States on August 27, 2021, followed by a streaming release on Netflix on September 3.

 Plot

 The film opens with Kenneth Feinberg detailing the law's recognition of the monetary value of a person's life to his class at Columbia University.
 Some time later, the September 11 attacks occur.
 Feinberg is appointed the Special Master of the September 11th Victim Compensation Fund while his law partner, Camille Biros, is appointed as his administrative deputy.
 Feinberg develops a rigid formula for each payout based on the victim's income, and is instructed that if he cannot convince at least 80 percent of the 7,000 estimated victims to sign on then they will be eligible to file a lawsuit which they may lose (as well as the pressure from the political administrations to save the airlines from being sued, leading to financial disaster).
-Feinberg is given until December 22, 2003 to accomplish this.
+Feinberg is given until December 22, 2003, to accomplish this.

 At an introductory meeting with victims in which he attempts to explain the rules governing the fund, Feinberg is perceived as insensitive to the losses suffered by attendees.
 The hostile group is calmed when Charles Wolf, the husband of a woman killed in the attacks, demands that they listen to what Feinberg has to say.
 After the meeting, Feinberg is confronted by Frank Donato, the brother of a deceased New York City Fire Department (FDNY) firefighter, Nick.
 His brother had re-entered the tower to find him after communication, which may not have reached Nick, warned that the building would fail.
 Frank demands that Feinberg includes this information in the report to remedy this flaw in the communication system for first responders.
 Feinberg deflects that demand in lawyerly fashion.
 Feinberg also is disturbed to learn that Wolf was offended by the callous nature of the fund's formula and has started a protest group.